withastro/adapters/packages/netlify/README.md

 });
 ```

-For advanced usage, you can change this on a per-page basis by adding caching headers to your response from within your pages:
+This can be changed on a per-page basis by adding caching headers to your response:

 ```astro